samuele-ribaudo/real-time-SSL-and-tracking/code/README.md

 ### Flashing and Running
 1. Connect your NUCLEO-U083RC board to your PC via the mini-USB cable.
-2. In the STM32 Extension panel, under the **Run & Debug** section, click **Flash Device**.
+2. In the Run & Debug section, click `Run and Debug`.
-3. Open a serial monitor (like PuTTY, TeraTerm, or the integrated VS Code serial monitor) set to `115200` baud rate to view debug prints (if `printf` is retargeted via UART).
-4. To debug, click **Debug Device** to flash the code and halt at `main()`.
-You can now step through the code, inspect variables, and view DMA buffer arrays in real-time.
+3. Once the debugger starts, click on the arrow to skip it and flash the code onto the board